Andre Low

-Andre Low Wu Yang (born 1991) is a Singaporean politician.
-A member of the Workers' Party (WP), he has been a non-constituency Member of Parliament (NCMP) for the 15th Parliament of Singapore since 19 May 2025.
+Andre Low Wu Yang (born 7 May 1991) is a Singaporean politician.
+A member of the opposition Workers' Party (WP), he has been a Non-Constituency Member of Parliament (NCMP) since 19 May 2025.

 Early life and education

 Low was the only child in his family; both his parents were teachers working for the Ministry of Education.
 He studied at University College London, graduating as third in his cohort and earning a Bachelor of Laws, and also holds a Master of Business Administration from INSEAD.

 Pre-political career

 Low first worked as a dispute lawyer with Drew & Napier, under the mentorship of senior counsel Davinder Singh.
 He then moved to the start-up sector where he developed products in legal-tech, urban mobility and health-tech, before joining Amazon Web Services and subsequently becoming a consultant with the Boston Consulting Group.
 He now works as a product manager in a fintech company.